Flexberry/flexberry.github.io/pages/guides/base-tech/information-system-design/gbt_uml.en.md

 the goods of one type is fixed once.

 ### Option No. 17
-Information system for an online store `Шины and drives мира`.
+Information system for an online store «Tyres and wheels the world».
 In store orders for available tires and wheels of various makes and models, when it is issued order, including the date, quantity, item price, name and telephone number of the customer.